yufree/OSSpRe/README.md

-# timsMSI
+# OSSpRe

-This document is the reproducible code for timsToF MSI workflow.
+This document is the reproducible code for Open Source Spatial Reactomics (OSSpRe) workflow.
 To access standalone timsToF MSI workflow, please install rmwf package from GitHub and use rmarkdown::draft("test.Rmd", template = "MSI", package = "rmwf") to create a reproducible workflow document for your own studies.
 Such workflow is also available through xcmsrocker project.

 # Install the packages needed for this workflow